WCoetser/IntegerMapper/Readme.md

 # Integer Mapper with the `IEqualityComparer<T>`

 Integer mapper allows you to map any .NET type with an equality comparer.

-For example, map `int` values, the following code could be used:
+For example, to map `int` values, the following code could be used:

 ```C#
 var intMapper = new EqualityComparerMapper<int>(EqualityComparer<int>.Default);